 - PET plastic (#1), PVC plastic (#3), and LDPE plastic (#4)

-This project is funded through a Public Participation Grant from the Washington State Department of Ecology
+This project was funded through a Public Participation Grant from the Washington State Department of Ecology